privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

 data processing agreement with [SIDN](https://www.sidn.nl/en/news-and-blogs/sidn-and-privacy-by-design-join-forces-for-privacy-friendly-electronic-identities-based-on-irma).
 As part of this cooperation, SIDN handles the registration of new IRMA users.
-In this registration process SIDN only stores a user's email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.
+In this registration process SIDN only stores an arbitrary username (the app ID), a user's email address, if the user explicitly so chooses, together with a very limited set of historical usage data, as will be explained below.